-- ~ Introduce the Nebraska Cenozoic Poster to the students.
+- Introduce the Nebraska Cenozoic Poster to the students.
 The poster is a timeline of Nebraska during the Cenozoic Era (Age of Mammals).
 It includes animals, rock formations and present-day outcrops.
 In order for students to tie their rock piece (layer) to the poster they may use time, their elephant, or the rock formation (piece). - ~ Read the directions on What Rocks Beneath You?
 Direction Card (p.
-14) aloud with the students. - $\sim\,$ Students will use the Rock Formation Pieces to build the geologic history of Nebraska. - ~ Students will complete the Activity 2 Data Sheet using the Rock Formation Pieces and the Cenozoic poster.
+14) aloud with the students. - ~ Students will use the Rock Formation Pieces to build the geologic history of Nebraska. - ~ Students will complete the Activity 2 Data Sheet (p.
+16-17) using the Rock Formation Pieces, Cenozoic poster, and the Fossil Site Maps.